numberscope/frontscope/doc/making-a-visualizer.md

 The provided example visualizers are good starting points for how to extend the default class.

-### Example: `VisualizerDifferences.ts`
+### Example: `Differences.ts`

-If you open this file, located in `src/visualizers/VisualizerDifferences.ts`, and follow along, you'll notice that it begins by setting its name.
+If you open this file, located in `src/visualizers/Differences.ts`, and follow along, you'll notice that it begins by setting its name.
 Then it has the two user-settable properties that control its behavior.
 Then it has its `params` object that describe how these two properties should appear in the UI (look in `src/shared/Paramable.ts` or other visualizers for all of the options you can set in the params object).

 In `checkParameters`, the versions of the control values in the params object are checked for consistency.
 This visualizer only has one validation check.
 It